Climate Change Glossary

 Climate System

-The climate system is a dynamic system consisting of five major components: the atmosphere, the hydrosphere, the cryosphere, the land surface, and the biosphere.
+The climate system is a dynamic system consisting of five major components: the atmosphere, the hydrosphere, the cryosphere (systems dominated by freezing conditions), the land surface, and the biosphere.
 These components are influenced by various external “forcing” mechanisms, the most important being the sun.
 Anthropogenic activities having effects on the climate system are also considered a forcing mechanism.

 Reference: The Intergovernmental Panel on Climate Change (IPCC)